leiyu0210/TimeLangNet/README.md

 ## Results Folder: 'UEA_results'

-Within the `UEA_results` directory, you'll find the results of the FinLangNet module's tests on the UEA dataset.
+Within the `UEA_results` directory, you'll find the results of the FinLangNet module's code and tests on the UEA dataset.
 ## Contribution

 We welcome contributions to the FinLangNet module.
 If you wish to contribute, please fork this repository, make your changes, and submit a pull request.